MicrosoftDocs/iis-docs/iis/get-started/whats-new-in-iis-85/logging-to-etw-in-iis-85.md

 ---
-title: "Logging to Event Tracing for Windows in IIS 8.5 | Microsoft Docs"
+title: "Logging to Event Tracing for Windows in IIS 8.5"
 author: garyericson
-description: "In IIS 8.5, the administrator has the option of sending logging information to Event Tracing for Windows (ETW)." ms.author: iiscontent
+description: "In IIS 8.5, the administrator has the option of sending logging information to Event Tracing for Windows (ETW)." ms.date: 07/11/2013 ms.assetid: 8f9a9d6b-d156-479e-8985-35c4c1b8c0ce msc.legacyurl: /learn/get-started/whats-new-in-iis-85/logging-to-etw-in-iis-85 msc.type: authoredcontent
-manager: soshir
-ms.date: 07/11/2013
-ms.topic: article
-ms.assetid: 8f9a9d6b-d156-479e-8985-35c4c1b8c0ce
-ms.technology: iis
-ms.prod: iis
-msc.legacyurl: /learn/get-started/whats-new-in-iis-85/logging-to-etw-in-iis-85
-msc.type: authoredcontent
 ---